ShaynaStocktonUST/indicators-documentation/docs/getting-involved/getting-started-to-contribute.md

 11. Grab an issue from the Issues list and assign it to yourself.
 12. Have Fun!
 13. Take it further:
-    1. Think about any of these steps you have done (especially installing, and setting up Indicators) and make notes as to how you can improve the help docs, and go ahead and modify the documentation.
+    * Think about any of these steps you have done (especially installing, and setting up Indicators) and make notes as to how you can improve the help docs, and go ahead and modify the documentation (once you have access and have been shown how to!).
-    2. For tips for others on how to get any of the dev environments set up, then please modify this document to add any hints and tips.
+    * For tips for others on how to get any of the dev environments set up, then please modify this document to add any hints and tips.

 ### Hints and Tips for Devs